 Best Boondocking Apps and Websites

 To find the best places to boondock, we recommend using one or several of these boondocking apps.
-This is especially important if you can’t check a site out in person.
+Not only can you find free campsites, but you can read reviews and locate nearby resources like dump stations.
+Again, reading reviews is especially important if you can’t check a site out in person.
+Let’s dive in!

 Freecampsites.net is an awesome boondocking website.
 It is community-driven, which means other campers share places to camp.
 What’s awesome about this app is freecampsites.net is totally free to use.